 If you are doing the consultation from home make sure you are using a dedicated space and that you will not be interrupted in any way.
 Turn off all other devices and keep any pets or children out of the room.
 You will sometimes be discussing serious medical problems and it’s best to avoid having to deal with a distraction.

 Make a contingency plan of what you are going to do if your Internet connection fails.
-Is it appropriate to use internet from your mobile phone?
-Can you have the consultation by phone if Internet is completely unavailable?
+Is it appropriate to use the Internet from your mobile phone?
+Can you have the consultation by phone if the Internet is completely unavailable?

-How to ensure a good patient-doctor communication in a video consultation
+How to ensure good patient-doctor communication in a video consultation

-A video conferencing in telemedicine is not very different from a face-to-face consultation, it simply excludes a physical examination.
+Telemedicine video conferencing is not very different from a face-to-face consultation, it simply excludes a physical examination.
 There are a few things it is good to be aware of if you want to offer telehealth video conference appointments.

 Make sure at the start that both you and your patient hear and see each other well.
 If your patient isn’t coping with adjusting volume, ask if there is someone around them to help with the equipment.